 “Scrum is a lightweight framework used by enterprises to develop value from complex and cumbersome applications.
-It is a type of framework that is centered and takes up a continuous improvement approach which is based on Agile methodology.”
+It is a type of agile framework that is centered and takes up a continuous improvement approach which is based on agile principles and agile methodology.”

 From large-size projects to mid-level or large, Scrum is used by more than 12 million businesses around the globe.
 This clearly shows how much scrum favors businesses.
-However, there is nothing much said about what scrum does to support businesses.
+However, there is nothing much said about what scrum master roles to support businesses.

-The activities involved in the whole process of Scrum are the Scrum operations, Scrum Roles, and Scrum Artifacts.
+The activities involved in the whole scrum process are the Scrum operations, Scrum Roles, and Scrum Artifacts.
 In Scrum Operations, an array of actions that are implemented are Sprint, Sprint Planning, Sprint Review, Daily Scrum, and Sprint Retrospective.

 Also, there are scrum artifacts.
 Artifacts are basically something that we make to solve a problem, like a tool.
 It enables more peculiar and transparent information that would maximize productivity.
 The main components of the Artifacts are Sprint backlog, Product backlog, and Increment.
-A more clear idea about the components, artifacts, and events of Scrum is defined in the Scrum Guide written by the co-creators of Scrum, Jeff Sutherland, and Ken Schwaber.
+A more clear idea about the components, artifacts, and scrum events are defined in the Scrum Guide written by the co-creators of Scrum, Jeff Sutherland, and Ken Schwaber.
 The primary roles involved in the Scrum are: